-Situated at the tip of the Tampa Bay peninsula, this city was once solely known as a popular spring break town, although it has greatly changed its image in recent years.
+Situated at the tip of the Tampa Bay peninsula, St Petersburg was once solely known as a popular spring break town, although it has greatly changed its image in recent years.
 Now there are some lovely street art murals dotted about town and the historic center is an energetic and trendy place.

 Located in Palm Beach County, West Palm Beach is a lively place that attracts people from all around, due to its array of restaurants and cinemas, live music scene, and bustling nightlife.
 With a welcoming population and a large gay community, it is a friendly place to stop by.
 A delightful waterway runs through the city and there are lots of great beaches in the area for visitors to choose from.

 Due to its proximity to Alabama, Pensacola has a southern charm and delightful laid-back vibe, making it a welcoming place to visit.
 Surrounded by water, the city is in the panhandle, and there is a heavy military presence due to the various bases.

 Lying very near to Tampa, Clearwater is a slightly drab city that seems to be stuck in the past due to its dated downtown area.
 It is now home to the Church of Scientology headquarters.
 As such, many visitors head straight to Clearwater Beach, which is located across a bay on a barrier island.

 A popular place among holiday-makers, Sarasota has a vibrant cultural and arts scene, with numerous interesting and educational museums throughout the city – some of which pay homage to the prominent circus that used to be based here.

 Formerly a popular destination with college students during spring break, Fort Lauderdale now caters for a slightly different crowd, who come to enjoy its jazz concerts and cocktail bars.
 It’s a lively place, with lots going on, and there are still some great bars and clubs for partygoers to revel in.

 Although visitors to Miami often think that Miami Beach is part of the city, it is in fact another municipality, and is situated on a barrier island across the Biscayne Bay.
 One of the most popular beach resorts in the States, Miami Beach is idyllic to visit, with some lovely art-deco architecture and world-famous beaches.

 A sprawling city, there is much to like about Tampa, although it is often overlooked by tourists, who head to Miami and Orlando instead.
 At times scenic, at others a bustling city, a lovely spot to stop by is the banks of the Hillsborough River which runs into Tampa Bay.
 Here, enclaves of trees rear up amidst the modern architecture, making for a pretty view and nice walk.

 Among the iconic buildings with their pastel tones, there are some world-class restaurants for you to discover, as Miami again pushes the limits of what is possible.
 While the city is bathed in sunshine during the day, at night a myriad of dance halls, clubs and rooftop bars fill up.
 There are many great places where you can have a drink and look out over the glittering city.

 The most popular tourist destination in Florida, every year millions of visitors descend upon the city for the magical theme parks that lie all around it.
-While Walt Disney World and Universal Orlando are rightly the main draws, the city itself, although often overlooked, is worth spending time in, and is a lot more relaxing than the plethora of parks.
+While Walt Disney World and Universal Orlando are rightly the main draws, Orlando itself, although often overlooked, is worth spending time in, and is a lot more relaxing than the plethora of parks.
 Here, you can wander through the lovely gardens and parks that give way to tree-lined avenues.